JoshuaKGoldberg/Goldblog/content/blog/use-effect-pet-peeve/index.md

 ### Understand Your Effects

 Built-in React hook APIs such as `useEffect` are intentionally flexible and can be used in a variety of ways.
-Unerstanding how they work can greatly help you avoid common pitfalls and bugs when using them.
+Undgit aderstanding how they work can greatly help you avoid common pitfalls and bugs when using them.

 I hope this post was useful to you in at least showing one of the ways `useEffect` can blow up.
 [Let me know on Twitter](https://www.twitter.com/JoshuaKGoldberg)!